openconnect/recipes/ocserv-freeipa.md

 ### Setting up MS-KKDCP

-For users outside the LAN to obtain a Kerberos ticket, the MS-KKDCP proxy protocol can be used.
-That proxies Kerberos ticket requests over HTTPS, the same protocol OpenConnect uses.
+The MS-KKDCP proxy protocol is a protocol which allows access to the Kerberos authentication server (KDC) via HTTPS.
+That enables users to obtain Kerberos tickets even when outside the local network, allowing them to login to VPN with their ticket.
 For that reason, ocserv provides optionally an MS-KKDCP proxy.
 To enable it the following lines in /etc/ocserv/ocserv.conf are required.
 You’ll need to replace the KERBEROS.REALM with your realm and the master IPA (KDC) address.

 ```
 kkdcp = /KdcProxy KERBEROS.REALM tcp@KDC-IP-ADDRESS:88